TCNOco/TcNo-WSA-SimpleSideload/README.md

 # Other commands:
 -  If you uninstall, or want to update, run "SimpleSideload.exe unlink".
 Either with the EXE in `%AppData%\platform-tools\`, or a downladed copy.
--  Run "SimpleSideload.exe reinstall" to remove file associations & the Context Menu option.
+-  Run "SimpleSideload.exe reinstall" to have the opportunity to add file associations & the Context Menu option.
 -  "SimpleSideload.exe settings" - Opens WSA's settings window
 -  "SimpleSideload.exe push <File>" - Move a file to the WSA's Downloads folder.
 Add <Optional:Destination on Android> to push to another folder.
 Downloads (default) is: -  `./storage/emulated/0/Download`
 -  "SimpleSideload.exe install <apkname/fullpath>" - Install an APK manually from the command line